-All cars must pass a safety inspection within 30 days prior to participating at a Track DE event at Spokane Raceway Park.
-The “Skills” event doesn't require an inspection.
+All cars must be certified by the owner that it is safe to run on the track and the car has been inspected by a regionally approved person or shop within 30 days prior to participating at a Track DE.
+The Skills event doesn't require an inspection.
 The inspection form can be read, downloaded and printed by using the link.
-Note that self inspections are allowed if driver is competent to do so.
+Note that self inspections are allowed if driver is competent to do so..

 Critical - Brakes

-The brake pads must be 50% or more of "brand new" thickness.
+The brake pads must be 50% or more of original thickness.
 The brake fluid in the car must have been flushed within 12 months of the inspection - proof will be required to pass this requirement.

 Critical - Tires